falkowich/gvm10-docker/README.md

 ## Disclamer

-This is an unofficial build, just to test out new GVM 10 releases.
+This is an unofficial build and my try to build gvm10 docker containers.
+One goal is to get a working master/slave setup, with a sane workflow.
+Hopefully an usable ansible playbook that can help with the slaves..
+But then, perhaps it doesn't get more interesting than this :)

-Much info was taken from [mikesplain/openvas-docker](https://github.com/mikesplain/openvas-docker) that makes good production ready container builds.
+Much info was learned from [mikesplain/openvas-docker](https://github.com/mikesplain/openvas-docker) that makes good production ready container builds.

-More images, and better quality are hopefully coming here later :)

 ## ToDo / Thoughts / Goals